 - Blurred vision

-- Wear sunscreen with an sun protection factor (SPF) of 30 or greater
+- Sun protection with sunscreen with SPF of 30 or greater

 - Exercise in a cool environment

-- Eye drops to increase tear production for those with ocular rosacea
+- Eye drops—to increase tear production (ocular rosacea)

 - Intense pulsed light therapy